37 Lord of the Rings Trivia Questions [With Answers]

 Answer: Quickbeam.

-Why it stumps people: Treebeard is the only Ent anyone can name, so he gets the credit.
 But Treebeard hesitated.
-He was old, careful, deliberate.
+Old, careful, deliberate.
 Quickbeam (Bregalad), the youngest Ent, was the first to commit to war at the Entmoot, driven by raw fury at what the Orcs had done to his rowan trees.
 Youth and anger, not wisdom, set the march on Isengard in motion.

 34. What do Gimli’s people call the Glittering Caves behind Helm’s Deep?
 (Hard)